Kshitij264/nailit-sprint-board/README.md

 * **Drag and Drop:** I chose **`dnd-kit`**.
 It's a modern, accessible, and powerful library for React that works seamlessly with the Next.js App Router, unlike older libraries which can have compatibility issues.
 * **Modals:** I used **`@radix-ui/react-dialog`**.
 Radix is a headless UI library that provides excellent accessibility (focus management, ARIA attributes) out of the box, which is crucial for building professional-grade components.
 * **Notifications:** I used **`react-hot-toast`** for its simplicity and ease of use in providing immediate user feedback for API actions.
 * **State Management:** I relied on React's built-in `useState` and `useMemo` hooks.
-For an application of this scale, this is sufficient and avoids the overhead of a larger state management library like Redux or Zustand.
+For an application of this scale, this is sufficient and avoids the overhead of a larger state management library.

 ---